QuentinRa/blog.quentinra.dev/info/css/index.md

     float: left;
     float: right;

-    /** too many thing and a little space, how should we handle the overflow?
+    /** content is too big and a little space, how should we handle the overflow?
      */
     overflow:hidden; /* hide */